-The following content represents the SAT School Day Terms and Conditions as they appeared on satsuite.collegeboard.org/sat/school-day-testing-rules from the revised date listed above through March 1, 2024.
-These terms and conditions apply only to students who took the SAT during in-school testing between these dates.
-If you did not test during this window, please consult satsuite.collegeboard.org/sat/school-day-testing-rules for the terms and conditions that apply to you.
+The following content represents the SAT School Day Testing Rules as they appeared on satsuite.collegeboard.org/sat-school-day/testing-rules in Spring 2025.
+The testing rules below apply only to students who took the SAT during that season.
+If you did not test in Spring 2025, please consult satsuite.collegeboard.org/sat-school-day/testing-rules/archive for the testing rules that apply to you.